phc284/lunch-tyme/README.md

 ### Running in Development

 In your terminal run `npm start` from the root folder.
 This will open the application on `localhost:3000` in your web browser.

+### Development Environments
+This app was created with the latest versions of Firefox and Chrome being the main targeted web browsers.
+The main functions of the web app should still work, but certain styling may not be optimized for older versions and other browsers.